The M2 score measures participation as the foundational condition for learning.

 It captures whether a classroom consistently creates, sustains, and distributes opportunities for thinking—moment by moment, across an entire lesson.

 Participation is not a side effect of good instruction.
-It is instruction.
-When participation is strong, curricula come alive.
-When it’s weak, even the best materials fall flat.
+It is the primary result of good instruction.
+When participation is strong, curricula come alive for teachers and students.
+When participation is weak, even the best materials fall flat.
 M2 exists to make that invisible truth measurable.

 Participation is the engine of effective instruction.
 It’s what separates strong teaching from exceptional teaching and determines whether curriculum is truly being implemented or merely covered.